otabuzzman/RTXplay/README.md

 # RTXplay
 A lab for playing around with NVIDIA's realtime raytracing concept.
-The lab intends to migrate the raytracer presented by RTOW to OptiX Ray Tracing Engine and thus utilizing the new RT cores which had been introduced by Turing microarchitecture.
+The lab intends to migrate Pete Shirley's raytracer presented in his book series [Raytracing in one weekend](https://github.com/RayTracing/raytracing.github.io/) (RTOW) to become Raytracing with OptiX (RTWO) which utilizes the new RT cores introduced by NVIDIA with Turing microarchitecture.

+Code in the top-level folder was created while working through the [first book](https://raytracing.github.io/books/RayTracingInOneWeekend.html) of Pete's series.
+Creation followed the suggested method of typing yourself and foregoing copy and paste.
+Doing so there have been few changes to the code logic.
+Most changes concerned with style guide and naming.

+The `optx` folder contains RTWO.
+Work started out with the *optixTriange* sample from the OptiX SDK which has been modified step by step as shown by the repository's commit history.

 ### Build
 Due to lack of appropriate hardware development and tests had been split on Windows and Linux respectively.